norcams/iaas/docs/team/development/vagrant/up.rst

 We need to restart openstack-nova-metadata-api on compute-01.
 This can be done with ansible::

-  sudo ansible-playbook -e "myhosts=vagrant-compute" lib/restart_compute_services.yaml
+  sudo ansible-playbook -e "myhosts=vagrant-compute-01" lib/restart_compute_services.yaml

 himlarcli setup on guest to use the Vagrant environment
 -------------------------------------------------------